bnkfick/14er-Friend-PhaseII/README.md

     * Precipitation i.e. Chance of rain or snow < 30% per span of time

 * How do I get to the mountain to climb - directions via Google Maps API

+* Challenge - Login with 3rd party - google+ and passport

+## Questions
+* What causes package-lock.json
+- What bugs do you see when that happens?
+- How is that corrected?
+* How do you decide if something should be executed on the front end or the back end?
+* How do you decide something should be stored in the database or in an object?
+* How to store an image in the database (blob) and how to get and display it
+* What exactly is the session?
+Meaning where is it checked?

+## TODO
+* Insert the degree symbol &#176;
+* Get the image thumbnail from google to display
+* Save an image in the database and display it
+* Save the user interests
+* Populate an individual page per mountain
+* Local User Login

-## Bells and Whistles
+## Enhancements

 * Extra - As a climber, I want to create a checklist of peaks I want to climb.
-        * using localstorage
-        * challenge - firebase authentication login and save list to db
+        * Saved as User Favorites in the Database

 * Extra- Add hardcoded, or dynamic Difficulty Ratings per peak

 * Extra - Traffic Conditions to get to the mountain
+    - Save the users address / current geolocation for directions
+    - Show distance from address/ current location (to mountains)

 * Extra - Automated mobile or email alert when conditions are ideal

 * Extra - As a climber, I want to search for other users so that I can find their list of peaks to climb and connect with them?
+- Show the user best matches for their interests

-    * Display a date/time to climb and allow other users to connect (requires login)
+* Extra - Display a date/time to climb and allow other users to connect (requires login)

-    * iframe of Facebook, Meetup  from climbers
+* Extra - iframe of Facebook, Meetup  from climbers

 ## APIs to use

 * Weather API - geolocation - https://www.weather.gov/documentation/services-web-api
 * Google Maps API - within certain distance - driving directions - https://developers.google.com/maps/documentation/

-* Text API- Added challenge do a text alert
+* Google+ API- For 3d Party User Login
+* Texting API - Twilio

+## NPM Dependencies
+* axios
+* cookie-session
+* dotenv
+* ejs
+* express
+* mysql2
+* node-fetch
+* passport
+* passport-google-oauth
+* passport-google-oauth20
+* sequelize
+* twilio